andox/heat-pump-pilot/README.md

   (optionally) indoor overshoot.
 Warm bias is capped by `virtual_heat_offset`.
 - A hard cap of 25C prevents pushing the pump into summer/no-heat mode.
-When overshoot warm bias is enabled, the MPC comfort penalty becomes asymmetric: above-target errors are penalized more strongly (ramping from `margin` to `full`), while below-target penalties are unchanged.
+When overshoot warm bias is enabled, the MPC comfort penalty becomes asymmetric: above-target errors are penalized more strongly once indoor temperature exceeds the comfort tolerance.
+The warm-bias back-off ramps from a minimum of `virtual_outdoor_heat_offset / 2` to a maximum of `virtual_outdoor_heat_offset`, using the selected curve (linear/quadratic/cubic/sqrt).
+Below-target penalties are unchanged.
 This acts as a back-off when indoor temperature is above target by pushing the virtual outdoor higher so the pump is less likely to heat.